 An introduction to social prescribing:

-Professor Helen Stokes-Lampard, the Chair of the RCGP gave a warm and enlightening presentation about the role of General Practitioners in improving the nation’s health.
+Professor Helen Stokes-Lampard, the Chair of the RCGP gave a warm, informative presentation about the role of General Practitioners in improving the nation’s health.
 This is in line with the BMA report on inequalities for health and making it simple and easy to change behaviours and do the right thing.

 Helen introduced the National Academy of Social Prescribing that was launched last week by Baroness Tanni Gray-Thompson.
 The idea is that GPs will take a more holistic approach to caring for their population.
-The GP will refer to Social Provider Link Workers who are responsible for visiting the individual and learning more about their needs and motivations and referring them to other non-medication health improvements.
+The GP will refer to Social Provider Link Workers who are responsible for visiting the individual and learning more about their needs and motivations.
+Subsequently, they can refer them to other non-medication health improvements.
 The idea is that everyone on long term prescription will also receive an activity prescription.

 Helen’s presentation also referred to the report Fit for Future – A vision for General Practice http://arma.uk.net/fit-for-the-future-general-practice/